zenml-io/zenml/docs/book/advanced-guide/stacks/stack-state-management.md

 {% hint style="warning" %}
-As we move towards a more efficient and scalable stack and stack components management, it has become clear that the current provision and deprovision commands are not sufficient to allow more modularity when using diffenet stack components and tools.
+As we move towards a more efficient and scalable stack and stack components management, it has become clear that the current provision and deprovision commands are not sufficient to allow more modularity when using different stack components and tools.
 Therefore, we are deprecating the `zenml stack up` and `zenml stack down` commands in favor of the new `zenml stack recipe pull` and `zenml stack recipe deploy` commands.
 The new commands with the ZenML stack